New Hampshire opens criminal probe of sex abuse at elite school

 "We have been in close contact with local law enforcement regarding recent events of concern," Hirschfeld said.

-The 73-page May report, which the school commissioned, accused 13 former members of its staff of sex abuse that occurred from the late 1940s through the 1980s.
+The May report, which the school commissioned, accused 13 former staff members of sex abuse that occurred from the 1940s through the 1980s.
 It was based on interviews with alleged victims and witnesses, whose statements St. Paul's said substantiated the claims.

+"I am encouraged by the attorney general's actions to investigate the alleged abuse," Sununu said in a statement on Friday.
+"Sexual assault will not be tolerated in New Hampshire."

-St. Paul's is not the only boarding school grappling with past sexual abuse of students by staff and faculty.
+St. Paul's is not the only boarding school grappling with past sexual abuse of students.
 Choate Rosemary Hall in Connecticut said earlier this year that 12 of its former teachers had abused students, and St. George's School in Rhode Island last year disclosed similar abuse in the 1970s and '80s.

-Indeed, the former St. Paul's chaplain whose arrest led to the May report went on to work at St. George's.
-He pleaded guilty in Boston to charges of sex abuse and was sentenced to 18 months in prison.
+The former St. Paul's chaplain whose arrest led to the May report went on to work at St. George's.
+He pleaded guilty in Boston to charges of sex abuse.

-In 2015, former St. Paul's student Owen Labrie was sentenced to a year in jail for luring an underage classmate into a sexual encounter.
+In 2015, former St. Paul's student Owen Labrie was sentenced to a year in jail for luring an underage female classmate into a sexual encounter.

-St. Paul's is one of the nation's top prep schools, and its alumni include well-known business and political figures, including former U.S. Secretary of State John Kerry.
+St. Paul's alumni include well-known business and political figures, including former U.S. Secretary of State John Kerry.

 Reporting by Scott Malone; Editing by Lisa Von Ahn